 Directions

-- Melt the white chocolate over a double boiler.
+- Melt white chocolate in a double boiler.

 Notes